bweave/omakub-macos/README.md

 ```
 If you want to put it somewhere else, be sure to update the `$OMAKUB_DIR` variable in the `omakub` script.

+**iTerm**: Since iTerm doesn't offer a good way to import color presets from the command line, you'll have to manually import them in the GUI yourself.
+The color presets are located in the `themes/iterm` directory of this repo.

 ### Usage

 Symlink the `omakub` script to somewhere in your $PATH: